mozhdehNouri/TMDBMovie/README.md

 # TMDBMovie

-in this project try to use the newest thing in android
+in this project tried to use the newest thing in android

 feature :